 It is important that methods to control or manage pest animals are humane and target specific.
 Several policies have been developed in recent years to address the issue of humane pest animal control.

-The Australian Government has developed the Australian Animal Welfare Strategy (AAWS) to ensure the humane treatment of all animals in Australia and the relative humaneness of a range of pest animal control methods has been assessed.
+There is an expectation that animal suffering associated with pest animal management be minimised.
+The Australian Animal Welfare Strategy (AAWS) was developed to ensure the humane treatment of all animals in Australia and the relative humaneness of a range of pest animal control methods has been assessed.

-This section provides information on humaneness assessments for different pest control methods, as well as the model Codes of Practice and Standard Operating Procedures.
-Links to the SOPs and COPs for each species are also available on the relevant species pages.
+This section provides information on humaneness assessments for different pest control methods, as well as the CoPs and SOPs.
+Links to the relevant documents for each species are also available on the relevant species pages.

 Animal welfare More